Katagaria/training-you/README.md

 ### Features Left to Implement

 * Additional page with details on who the dog trainer is along with their credentials.
-* Additional Training Gallery videos
+* Additional Training Gallery videos.
 * Additional details on training locations and prices.

 ## Testing